 Great Salt Lake, lake in northern Utah, U.S., the largest inland body of salt water in the Western Hemisphere and one of the most saline inland bodies of water in the world.
 The lake is fed by the Bear, Weber, and Jordan rivers and has no outlet.
 The lake has fluctuated greatly in size, depending on the rates of evaporation and the flow of the rivers that feed it.
 Like the Dead Sea, the Great Salt Lake exists within an arid environment and has chemical characteristics like that of the oceans.
 However, it has a much greater salinity than the oceans, since natural evaporation exceeds the supply of water from the rivers feeding the lake.

-Hotel:La Quinta Inn by Wyndham Salt Lake City Midvale; SpringHill Suites by Marriott Salt Lake City Airport; similar
+Hotel:La Quinta Inn & Suites by Wyndham Salt Lake City Airport; similar